juniwalk/tessa/README.md

 }
 ```

-Then render styles and scripts in template.
+Then render styles and scripts in template from Presenter attributes.

 ```latte
 <!DOCTYPE html>